MauroUbaldoDeveloper/VehicleManagement/README.md

 Key Features

-**User Authentication:** Register and log in with secure JWT-based authentication **Vehicle Management:** Create, read, update, and delete vehicle records **Database Integration:** Robust and scalable data handling with SQL Server
+**User Authentication:** Register and log in with secure JWT-based authentication.
+**Vehicle Management:** Create, read, update, and delete vehicle records.
+**Database Integration:** Robust and scalable data handling with SQL Server.

-Ideal For developers looking to explore modern ASP.NET Core techniques and build secure, efficient APIs with minimal overhead
+Ideal For developers looking to explore modern ASP.NET Core techniques and build secure, efficient APIs with minimal overhead.